 Everything is very lightly seasoned so you can add your own seasonings or sauces or enjoy as is.
 Besides contributing to heart problems and high blood pressure, a diet high in sodium may also make you feel more bloated from water retention (15).
 A lot of other "clean" meal options can be high in sodium from added salt.
 And even simple proteins like chicken breast can be injected with a salt solution to add flavor and juiciness to the meat (16).
 We like to keep it as simple and pure as possible with nothing extra.

-Trifecta's seafood is wild caught and meats are true grass-fed.
+Trifecta's seafood is sustainably caught and meats are true grass-fed.
 Why does this matter?
-Lean, grass-fed/wild-caught meat and fish are more nutrient dense, meaning you get more protein and nutritional benefits per calorie.
+Lean, grass-fed/sustainably-caught meat and fish are more nutrient dense, meaning you get more protein and nutritional benefits per calorie.

 “I'm a 50 year old strength sports competitor (Strongman and Power-lifting).
 I've been using Trifecta's bulk food plan since December 2016.
 I'd been tracking macros for a few years and had started a weekly food prep system.
 Trifecta makes it easy for me to include high-quality protein in my daily meals.
 The salmon is absolutely wonderful (dare I say addictive?), and the super-lean elk and venison help me regulate my fat intake while still getting plenty of protein.” - Megan Martin, La Vista, NE.

 To learn even more about what makes our food so beneficial to your health, check out the science behind trifecta.